AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private_kernel_inner.md

 > Zero can be used to indicate a non-existing transient nullifier, as this value can never serve as the counter of a nullifier.
 It corresponds to the _counter_start_ of the first function call.

+3. It verifies that the private call requests include:

+- All requests from the previous iteration's public inputs except for the top one.
+- All requests present in the app circuit's public inputs.

-It accumulates the hashes and the lengths for both encrypted and unencrypted logs:
+4. It checks that the hashes and the lengths for both encrypted and unencrypted logs are accumulated as follows:

 - New log hash = `hash(prev_hash, cur_hash)`
   - If either hash is zero, the new hash will be `prev_hash | cur_hash`
 - New log length = `prev_length + cur_length`

-Additionally, it ensures that the following arrays are empty:
+5. It ensures that the following arrays are empty:

 - Public read requests.
 - Public update requests.